almightynassar/almighty-rpg-manager/src/assets/md/faq.md

 ## Where can we go to buy equipment?

 Most mundane piecies of equipment are available at settlements as long as an appropriate trade building is available (for example, weapons and armour require a blacksmith).
-The Gear list in the [Shopping](/#/shopping) section will give you an idea of an average price for an item, but it may change depending on local factors.
+The [Gear list](/#/gear) section will give you an idea of an average price for an item, but it may change depending on local factors.

 For magical or technological equipment, you will only find (or sell) them in the larger settlements such as cities.
 You may be able to find buyers that are rich enough outside of these locations, but there is no guarantee that they will be interested in the piece that you have to offer.